OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 * The proxy in the network settings of the WiFi connection of the Android device need to configured properly to point to the interception proxy in use<sup>[1]</sup>.
 * The CA certificate of the interception proxy need to be added to the trusted certificates in the certificate storage <sup>[2]</sup> of the Android device.
 Due to different versions of Android and modifications of Android OEMs to the settings menu, the location of the menu to store a CA might differ.

-After finishing these steps and starting the App the requests should show up in the interception proxy.
+After finishing these steps and starting the app the requests should show up in the interception proxy.

 #### Using an emulator

 All of the above steps to prepare a hardware testing device do also apply if an emulator is used<sup>[4]</sup>.
-For dynamic testing several tools or VMs are available that can be used to test an App within an emulator environment:
+For dynamic testing several tools or VMs are available that can be used to test an app within an emulator environment:

 * AppUse
 * MobSF